qinyun-lin/KonFound-it-blog/content/contact.md

 sidemenu: 'true'
 ---

-Have a question about R, KonFound-it, or us?
-Want to collaborate for a certain project?
-Do not hesitate to contact us.
-We prefer messages and questions via [email](mailto:linqinyun1001@gmail.com).
+If you have any question or want to collaborate for a certain project, feel free to contact us via [email](mailto:kenfrank@msu.com).